 The social media world isn’t private and sanitized in the way internal support systems are.
 Though that makes it more challenging, it also makes it more useful.
 There’s a level of vulnerability you accept when you talk to people on a platform like Twitter.
 Anyone could ask a provocative question or be strongly critical.

-Tech brands need to be comfortable in how they present social media content.
+Tech brands need to be comfortable with how they present social media content.
 They need to be able to engage in light conversations on social media with people from different backgrounds and with varied knowledge levels.

 Explain Visions of the Future